KaylaMontgomery/passthrough_rate/README.md

 so a fully-knit .html document of the final output is included.
 Page URLs are anonymized.

-I implemented this project in dplyr as I was learning to use the tidyverse at the time.
+I did this project with dplyr syntax, as I was learning to use the tidyverse at the time.
 I prefer to use data.table syntax.